viamrobotics/docs/docs/use-cases/deploy-ml.md

 images: ["/ml/training.png"]
 ---

-Create and deploy an image classification model onto your machine with Viam's machine learning (ML) capabilities.
+You can create and deploy an image classification model onto your machine with Viam's machine learning (ML) capabilities.
 Manage the classification model fully on one platform: collect data, create a dataset and label it, train the model, and deploy it.
 Then, test if your model works for classifying objects in a camera stream or existing images with the `mlmodel` classification model of vision service.